-Why You Need to Score High on the USMLE Step 1
+Why You Need to Have High Performance on the USMLE Step 1

 You’ll take multiple USMLEs and other exams during your time as a medical student.
 However, Step 1 is the only one that’s standardized and objectively evaluates your performance scholastically.

-Therefore, it’s vital that you get a good score on Step 1.
+Therefore, it’s vital that you get a good performance on Step 1.
 Quality residency programs are very competitive for people who really want to become doctors.
-So, these programs place major emphasis on your Step 1 score.
+So, these programs place major emphasis on your Step 1 performance.

 Also known as The Boards, this exam analyzes your: